UX

 Good UX manages complexity

-It decides what the user needs to see, what can be handled behind the scenes, and how the experience can be shaped so it feels simple, even when it isn’t.
+Good UX rarely removes complexity altogether.
+What it does is manage it: deciding what the user needs to see, what can be handled invisibly, and how the experience can be shaped to feel simple even when the behind it isn't.

 What this looks like in practice

-At Co-op Bank, there were layers of checks, rules, and legacy sitting behind even relatively straightforward .
-None of that could simply disappear.
-But the experience didn’t need to expose all of it at once.
-By structuring more carefully and introducing information at the right moments, the process felt lighter without removing what was required underneath.
+At Co-op Bank, there were layers of checks, rules, and legacy sitting behind even relatively straightforward journeys.
+None of that could simply be switched off.
+But the experience didn't need to surface all of it at once.
+Structuring flows more carefully and introducing information at the right moments made the feel lighter without removing what was required underneath.

-Across the NHS, complexity came from scale rather than .
-Different regions, different , and different ways of doing things had created an where users were often presented with more information than they needed.
-Simplifying that wasn’t about deleting content, it was about organising it in a way that made sense, so people could find what they needed without being overwhelmed by everything else.
+Across the NHS, the challenge was complexity from scale rather than .
+Different regions, different , and inconsistent approaches had created an where users were regularly presented with more than they needed.
+Simplifying that wasn't about deleting content.
+It was about organising it so people could find what they needed without being confronted by everything else first.

-And in eCommerce, with Travelbag, the challenge was slightly different again.
-Booking a holiday involves a lot of moving parts, pricing, availability, options, and decisions.
-Trying to show everything upfront creates hesitation.
-Breaking that down into manageable steps, and only introducing detail when it’s needed, instead of .
+With Travelbag, the complexity was commercial.
+Booking a holiday involves a lot of moving parts: pricing, availability, options, and decisions stacked on top of each other.
+Showing everything upfront creates hesitation.
+Breaking it into manageable steps and introducing detail only when needed rather than .

 Key takeaway

-The goal is not to remove complexity entirely.
-It is to control how and when users have to deal with it.
+The goal isn't to remove complexity entirely.
+It's to control how and when users have to deal with it.

 The balance